Previous tools: Microsoft Excel

 Johnathon Grammer, Director of Operational Excellence at Rogers-O’Brien, went into more detail:

 “We were going through a big growth period.
-The level of effort required to manage our resources was growing exponentially and that Excel spreadsheet wasn’t cutting it anymore.
-We were able to do some rough projections of teams and look at availability, but when those numbers started to grow at the bottom of the spreadsheet the details got harder to remember.
-Not just for the individual doing the planning, but the communication between teams became really difficult.
-How do we convey who we have and who we don’t have available to our business development teams, our marketing teams, and our HR teams?”
+The effort required to manage our resources grew exponentially, and that Excel spreadsheet wasn’t cutting it.
+We could make some rough projections of teams and look at availability, but when those numbers started to grow at the bottom of the spreadsheet, the details got harder to remember.”

 The solution

-Because resource management software is considered a greenfield solution in construction (new to the industry), RO started evaluating options with a very straightforward approach: they were looking to automate workflows and reduce the time spent managing their spreadsheets across their four offices.
-They also wanted a solution that could easily scale alongside their growth.
+Because resource management software is considered a greenfield solution in construction (it is new to the industry), RO started evaluating options with a very straightforward approach: They were looking to automate workflows and reduce the time spent managing their spreadsheets across their four offices.
+They also wanted a solution that could quickly scale alongside their growth.

 “There is a new dawn of workforce management, combining historical and situational data with experience.
-Bridgit Bench is your foundation to the future.”
+Bridgit Bench is your foundation for the future.”

 Todd Wynne, Chief Innovation Officer at Rogers-O’Brien

-When introduced to Bridgit Bench, the team at RO was impressed by the forward-looking, data-driven approach to resource management.
-“We knew immediately that when we start using Bridgit Bench, we would be gaining huge business value,” Wynne explained of his first impressions of Bridgit Bench.
+When introduced to Bridgit Bench, the RO team was impressed by its forward-looking, data-driven approach to resource management.
+“We knew immediately that when we started using Bridgit Bench, we would be gaining huge business value,” Wynne explained of his first impressions of Bridgit Bench.

-One of the biggest benefits Bridgit Bench provided for Rogers-O’Brien was to forecast resources for project pursuits.
+One of the most significant benefits Bridgit Bench provided for Rogers-O’Brien was forecasting resources for project pursuits.
 Johnathon Grammer explains:

 “We’ve turned a new leaf.
 It’s amazing.
 The ability to do scenario planning has been incredibly useful.
-We’ve got allocated resources on awarded projects and then we have all these “what if” projects.
-We gauge project pursuits off their chances of winning.
-Are we going to win it or will somebody else?
-And then is it even going to be built?
-If those two criteria meet that threshold, then we’re able to consider that something that we need to start seriously allocating potential resources to.
+We’ve allocated resources to awarded projects and have all these “what if” projects.
+We gauge project pursuits on their chances of winning.
+Are we going to win it, or will somebody else?
+And then, is it even going to be built?
+If those two criteria meet that threshold, we can consider that something that we need to start seriously allocating potential resources to.

-It really allows us to think through multiple scenarios.
-Where before it was really tough to think about it at that granular level when you’re thinking 12, 20, and 24 months out.
-It’s become much more streamlined and it’s much more accessible.”
+It allows us to consider multiple scenarios.
+It was tough to think about it at that granular level when thinking 12, 20, and 24 months out, but it’s become much more streamlined and accessible.”

 “Because of effective planning, we can probably get a few more projects than we typically would’ve because it’s a huge risk when resources are your biggest limitation… we can make those bets now because in workforce planning meetings they’re covering much of the topics they should have been covering when they weren’t able to. “